Venetian Gardens

 Venetian gardens are still characterised by their small size and flatness; in contrast to other Italianate gardens elsewhere, with their rigorous geometry, terracing and spectacular view-points.

 To protect them from the salty lagoon waters during exceptional high tides; early gardens were often slightly raised, intersected by gravel paths.
-Over the centuries and due to climatic factors; plants such a s laurels, hackberries, yew and box hedging are still prevalent today.
+Over the centuries and due to climatic factors; plants such as laurels, hackberries, yew and box hedging are still prevalent today.

 By contrast, on the islands of Murano and Burano, the nobility built their holiday homes with gardens on a much larger scale; with fruit trees and vines and classical decorations.
 Owners and their guests enjoyed receptions and pastimes such as horse riding.